The Maier Museum of Art

 Arthur Dove was part of a modern approach to making art called abstraction in which the goal is not to show an accurate depiction of a visual reality but instead use shapes, colors, lines, and forms to create a composition.
 Dove’s Cow #1 invites the viewer to “find” the cow in the painting.

-Helen Frankenthaler, known for inventing the “soak-stain technique,” large scale abstractions with thin washes of pigment that soak into the canvas, worked in a style called Abstract Expressionism.
-London Memos is an example of her signature transparent sea of color.
+Helen Frankenthaler, known for inventing the “soak-stain technique,” large scale abstractions with thin washes of pigment that soak into the canvas, worked in a style called Abstract Expressionism (letting emotion and movement guide the composition.
+Frankenthaler’s approach became known as Color Field Painting).
+London Memos is an example of her signature transparent sea of color applied in overlapping layers.

 Jacob Lawrence, one of America’s best-known African American artists, looked back to the Civil War era for inspiration when he created John Brown’s Arsenal, depicting the abolitionist’s famous Harpers Ferry, Virginia, uprising in an unexpected way.
 Lawrence grew up in Harlem during the Harlem Renaissance of the 1920s, an arts movement that was inspired by the Ashcan School and sought to combine realism, ethnic consciousness, and Americanism.